Generic forms: Generic algebras

 \begin{proof} Similar to the proofs of Proposition \ref{min} and Proposition \ref{trans}.
-Observe that the condition $A_t$ has type $t$ is satisfied since the relations are quadratic, see Note \ref{not2}.
+Observe that the condition $A_t$ has type $t$ is satisfied since the relations are quadratic.
 The Hilbert series $UL(z)$ is obtained from $L(z)=\sum_{i=1}^\infty e_iz^i$ by the exponential operator

 This operator has an inverse

 where $V(z)$ is a series with constant term 1, $\mu$ is the Möbius function and log is the natural logarithm, see \cite{Lof2}.
 If $L_1(z)=L_2(z)$ then the product formula (\ref{exp}) gives $UL_1(z)=UL_2(z)$.
 Also $L(z)$ is determined from $UL(z)$ by (\ref{log}).
 Hence the claim in the theorem that $C(z)=A_t(z)\iff L(z)=L_t(z)$ follows. \end{proof}